AnimosWorkshop/Sor-Vault/Sign of Remembrance/Classes/Base Classes/Martials/Fighter.md

 ### Adrenaline Surge

 Starting at 2nd level, you gain the ability to send a surge of adrenaline through your body.
-During your turn, you may use your quick action to execute an action, and regain an amount of hit points equal to 1d6 + your fighter level.
+You may use your quick action to execute an action, and regain an amount of hit points equal to 1d6 + your fighter level.
 You may use this feature once, and regain the ability to do so after you finish a short or long rest.
 You gain another use when you reach 7th level.

 ### Martial Techniques